 Verse 37: Sant cence fin: endlessly holy; that is, most holy; holy to the highest degree.
 Dut ce che al tocjarà l’altâr al sarà sant: anything that will touch the altar (that is, anything that touches the altar) will be(come) holy.

-Vocabulary: ve ce che (here is what), ufrî sul altâr (to offer on the altar), un agnel (lamb), mascjo (male), di un an (of one year [of age], yearling), ogni dì (every day), par simpri (forever), a buinore (in the morning), chel altri (the other one), sul imbrunî (at dusk), prin (first), un decim (one tenth), un efa (ephah), la farine di flôr (fine flour), tocjâ (to soak), un cuart (quarter), un hin (hin), il vueli (oil), pûr (pure), la libagjon (libation), il vin (wine), secont (second), sore sere (in the evening), la ufierte (offering), compagn di (identical to), la buinore (morning), il bonodôr (pleasing odour), plasê (to be pleasing), consumâ (to consume), un olocaust (burnt offering), vê di (must, to have to), durâ (to last, to endure), la gjenerazion (generation), la jentrade (entrance, way in), la tende de cunvigne (congregation tent, meeting tent), presince di (in the presence of, before, in front of), cjatâsi (to be found), fevelâ (to speak).
+Vocabulary: ve ce che (here is what), ufrî sul altâr (to offer on the altar), un agnel (lamb), mascjo (male), di un an (of one year [of age], yearling), ogni dì (every day), par simpri (forever), a buinore (in the morning), chel altri (the other one), sul imbrunî (at nightfall), prin (first), un decim (one tenth), un efa (ephah), la farine di flôr (fine flour), tocjâ (to soak), un cuart (quarter), un hin (hin), il vueli (oil), pûr (pure), la libagjon (libation), il vin (wine), secont (second), sore sere (towards evening), la ufierte (offering), compagn di (identical to), la buinore (morning), il bonodôr (pleasing odour), plasê (to be pleasing), consumâ (to consume), un olocaust (burnt offering), vê di (must, to have to), durâ (to last, to endure), la gjenerazion (generation), la jentrade (entrance, way in), la tende de cunvigne (tent of the convocation), presince di (in the presence of, before, in front of), cjatâsi (to be found), fevelâ (to speak).

 Verse 38: Doi agnei mascjos di un an: two one-year-old male lambs.